louissiu198/ttanalysis/README.md

 ## Signatures
 ### X-Argus
 Generate Protobuf
-1. CAL => calculation to calculate specific values
+1. CAL => calculation to calculate specific values, won't be released, assume you have them
-2. HINT => easy to figure out, a hint provided
+2. HINT => easy to figure out, a hint provided, can't express the meaning of them
 3. DEP => depreciated

 Protobuf Field Table